NagellaNagaBharathKumar/Steganography-Tool/README.md

 3. Choose either:
 - Enter text message
 - Upload a file
-4. Click Encode → A stego image will be downloaded directly into encoded images folder.
+4. Click Encode → A stego image will be downloaded directly into the encoded_images folder.

 **Decoding (Extracting Data)**
 1. Go to the Decode section.
 2. Upload the stego image.
-- If text was hidden → It will be displayed in browser.
+- If text was hidden → It will be displayed in the browser.
-- If file was hidden → It will be saved in the decoded files folder.
+- If file was hidden → It will be saved in the decoded_files folder.

 ## Conclusion